(photo from Western Firearms)

 Stoner 63/63A Commando: The Commando is a derivative of the LMG configuration.
 It is fed from the right by a 100-round drum magazine clipped below the receiver.
 The cocking handle is mounted underneath the foregrip for easier access.
 To save weight, the Commando eschews the quick-change barrel found on the other belt-fed configurations.
 This variant was used by some US Navy SEAL units in Vietnam.

-Stoner 63 Survival Rifle: The Survival Rifle was designed in 1964 to compete with the Colt Model 608 (Colt CAR-15 Survival Rifle) as an airman self-defense weapon.
+Stoner 63 Survival Rifle: The Survival Rifle was designed in 1964 to compete with the Colt Model 608 (Colt CAR-15 Survival Rifle) as an airman self-defence weapon.
 It is mechanically similar to the Rifle configuration, but has several external modifications made to fit into Air Force size constraints.
 These include a cut-down pistol grip, an absent handguard, shortened barrel and receiver, and a top-mounted cocking handle.
 The Survival Rifle does not incorporate the 63A upgrades.
 Only one prototype was ever produced – it survives to this day.